Clustox/swift-style-guidelines/README.md

 ## Introduction

 Swift is a new programming language, first introduced by Apple in June 2014 for development on iOS, OSX, tVOS and WatchOS.
-We can call it as future of mobile development with Apple.
+We can call it the future of mobile development in Apple.
 Here are a few guidelines for programmers starting to learn this language.

 <br>
 Want to work in Objective-C, here is our [Objective-C guideline](https://github.com/Clustox/objective-c-style-guidelines)